- We often think of environmental damage as a modern problem, but humans have been transforming the planet for millennia.

 Global deforestation peaked in the 1980s.
 Can we bring it to an end?

-Since the end of the last great ice age – 10,000 years ago – the world has lost one-third of its forests.9 Two billion hectares of forest – an area twice the size of the United States – has been cleared to grow crops, raise livestock, and use for fuelwood.
+Since the end of the last great ice age – 10,000 years ago – the world has lost one-third of its forests.9 Two billion hectares of forest – an area twice the size of the United States – have been cleared to grow crops, raise livestock, and use for fuelwood.

 To understand this more recent loss of forest, let’s zoom in on the last 300 years.
 The world lost 1.5 billion hectares of forest over that period.
 That’s an area 1.5-times the size of the United States.